Mattrizzle/palette-reformatter/Readme.md

   -h, --help            Show help message and exit.

   -n, --noprint         If present, information will not be displayed in the terminal.

+  -c, --oldconvmethod   If present, the old conversion method will be used for raw types less than 24-bit.

   -a \<input offset\>, --inoffset \<input offset\>
                         Offset of palette to convert in source file.
 Input offset must not exceed the end of the source file.
-For GIMP and JASC palettes (intypes gpl and jasc), a line number should be specified instead of an offset.
+For GIMP, JASC and Paint.NET palettes (intypes gpl, jasc and pdn), a line number should be specified instead of an offset.

   -l \<input length\>, --inlength \<input length\>
-                        Number of palette indices to convert in source file (minimum: 1; maximum 256; default: 256).
+                        Number of palette indices to convert in source file.
 Input length must not exceed the end of the source file.

+  -d \<width and height\>, --outdimensions \<width and height\>
+                        Width and height of variable-sized output images.

-## palette-reformatter-multi.py
+## palette_reformatter_multi.py
 This script searches a directory for files of the specified input type and converts them to one or more specified output types.

 ### Usage: